KFSensor Features

 External

-It is possible to write your own simulations in languages such as PERL or C. KFSensor is also compatible with scripts written for Honeyd.
+It is possible to write your own simulations in a number of languages, including PERL and C. KFSensor is also compatible with scripts written for Honeyd.

 Events

-Sophisticated emulations of services are not in themselves enough to make a honeypot into a useful security tool.
-Detailed logging of all attacks is required and in this KFSensor excels.
+Sophisticated emulations of services are not sufficient to make a honeypot into a useful security tool, as the detailed logging of all attacks is also required.
+KFSensor excels at this logging function.

 Event details

-All the network traffic that makes up a connection is concatonated into a single event, countering the problem of message fragmentation.
-As well as recording items such as the start and end time of an attack, the visitor's IP and port addresses, all the data transfered both to and from the honeypot is recorded.
+All the network traffic that makes up a connection is concatenated into a single event, overcoming the problem of message fragmentation.
+As well as recording items such as the start and end time of an attack, a visitor's IP and port addresses, all the data transferred both to and from the honeypot is also recorded.

 Configurable display columns

-The interactive event list can be configured from any combination of the thirty possible columns types available.
+The interactive event list can be configured using any combination of the thirty possible column types available.

 View by port

-KFSensors Explorer type interface includes a port tree structure that color codes those ports depending on how recently the have been attacked.
-Selecting a port automatically filters the events to show only those targeted at that port.
+KFSensor's Explorer type interface includes a port tree structure that color-codes those ports depending on how recently they have been attacked.
+Selecting a port automatically filters the events to show only those targeted at that particular port.

 View by visitor

-The port view can be exchanged to a tree of visitors.
-This allows the events to be filtered to just show those events from a particular visitor.
+The port view can be altered to display a tree of visitors, allowing events to be filtered to show events from a particular visitor.

 Severity

-Each event is assigned a severity.
-The severity allows more serious attacks to be identified by color coding and different actions can be link to different serverities.
-For example an email alert may only be sent based on a high severity event.
+Each event is assigned a severity level.
+This grading allows more serious attacks to be identified, with different actions linked to different severities.
+For example, the system can be configured to specify that an email alert will only be sent when a high severity event is detected.

 Alerts

-In order to inform you when an intrusion occurs KFSensor supports a number of different mechanisms to alert you.
-These can be configured to only activate when a specified severity is detected.
+KFSensor employs a number of different mechanisms to alert users when an intrusion occurs, these can be individually configured to only activate when a specified severity is detected.

 System tray alerts